swleece/zettelkasten/Obsidian/= BryanJenks Zettelkasten workflow.md

 #### Community plugins
 - Codemirror matchbrackets.js community plugin for improving vim bindings
-- Cycle through Panes ctrl-tab
+- Cycle through Panes ctrl-tab (seems to be included by default now)
 - File explorer note count
 - Metatable : more aesthetic meta data
 - Mindmap : tree view of outlines
 - Natural Language Dates
 - Pane Relief (may by included now)
-- Paste link in selection
+- ✅ Paste link in selection
-- Relative line numbers
+- ✅ Relative line numbers ✅
-- Recent Files
+- ✅ Recent Files
 - Review : add a link to the current note to a daily note on a future date
-- Sliding Panes
+- Sliding Panes <- now built into obsidian as command : Toggle stacked panes
-- Supercharged links
+- ✅ Supercharged links
 - Open Random Note
 - Tag Wrangler : rename every instance of tag
-- Templater :
+- ✅ Templater :  check out github discussions for cool examples of usages
 - Zoom : zooms into particular areas of a note, useful for outline like writing and input
 - MathPix
 -